 Grants and Scholarships

-CHS Foundation provides $500 grants each year to K-12 teachers who have classroom projects that use agricultural concepts to teach reading, writing, math, science, social studies and more.
+CHS Foundation provides $500 grants each year to pre-kindergarten-12th grade teachers who have classroom projects that use agricultural concepts to teach reading, writing, math, science, social studies and more.
 Eligible projects include classroom and schoolyard gardens, embryology projects, aquaculture projects and agricultural literacy reading programs to name a few.
-The CHS Classroom Grant application becomes available on this page in mid-July and the deadline for applications is Sept.
-15. Teachers have until June 30 the following year to complete the project and submit a final report.
-Only state-certified classroom teachers who are employed by a school district are eligible to apply.
-To learn more about previously funded projects read CHS Foundation Classroom Grants Press Release.
+The CHS Classroom Grant application is now available and the deadline for applications is Sept.
+15. Teachers have until June 1 the following year to complete the project and submit a final report.
+Only state-certified classroom teachers employed by a school district or private school teachers are eligible to apply.

-CHS Foundation provides scholarships to K-12 teachers to attend the National Agriculture in the Classroom Conference each year.
+CHS Foundation provides scholarships to pre-kindergarten-12th grade teachers to attend the National Agriculture in the Classroom Conference each year.
 The scholarship covers a $435 early conference registration for teachers selected.
-The application becomes available on this page in mid-January and the deadline for applications is early March.
-Recipients are notified in mid-March before the early registration deadline in mid-April.
-Only state-certified classroom teachers who are employed by a school district are eligible to apply.
-To learn more about teachers selected to receive CHS scholarships to attend the 2019 National Agriculture in the Classroom Conference in Arkansas in June read CHS Scholarship Press Release.
+The deadline for applications is early spring, and recipients are notified within a month to give them time to make travel arrangements to attend the conference.
+Only state-certified classroom teachers who are employed by a school district or private school are eligible to apply.